mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 ## Add a Compute Environment
 You are now ready to create a Compute Environment.
 Some general tips and instructions on how to add compute environments can be found in the [Australian BioCommons documentation](https://australianbiocommons.github.io/tower/user-guide/configuring_compute_environment) and in the [Seqera help pages](https://help.tower.nf/23.2/compute-envs/overview/).
 Below instructions on what to fill in the specific fields to run ONTvisc pipeline on Gadi and Setonix.
+{% include callout.html type="note" content="A few issues were revealed when the ONTvisc pipeline was tested using Nextflow Tower on Gadi and Setonix.
+Firstly, queue names were not used correctly on Gadi when filled in from the `Head queue name` and `Work queue name`.
+Secondly, values for the environment variables were not assigned correctly in Setonix when populated in the `Environment variables` section.
+Finally, version 23.04.3 of Nextflow causes problems when tower.yml file is used to populate reports in the Reports tab.
+While all these issues remain under investigation, you will need to apply workarounds specified below." %}
 ### Name
 Provide a name according to the given instructions.
 ### Platform